Skip to content

 pnpm --filter @super-line/example-synced-canvas-automerge dev # http://localhost:5173

-Demonstrates: synced state (CRDT), events & rooms, requests.
+Demonstrates: CRDT document collections, events & rooms, requests.

 hono — one server for HTTP + WebSockets